unixfy/captive-portal/README.md

   4. Copy my splash.html and infoskel.html to `/etc/nodogsplash/htdocs/`.
 Alternatively, write your own using the source link below.

+  5. Copy the JS and CSS files to your webserver's (listening on port 80) webroot in a folder called "captive".
+This should be /www/ on GL.iNet devices.

   *Source*: https://openwrt.org/docs/guide-user/services/captive-portal/wireless.hotspot.nodogsplash

 - Make connections easier (optional):